 3Diara, B.C.D and Nwezr.
 S.N.
-(2021) .
+(2021).
 Saint Paul and the concept to sexual immorality in Journal of Bible Exposition, Vol. 1 No1 Pp. 100-113

 Poverty and economic factor especially in poor or developing countries has equally been identified as a causal factor of rape.
-Due to the harsh economic situation, many families are constrained to send out their female children hawking goods to eke a living for the families and in the course of which they fall victims of miscreants who take advantage of such exposure to sexually abuse them.4 Declining moral value, poor parenting and illicit consumption of hard drugs are other factors responsible for incidence of rape cases.
+Due to the harsh economic situation, many families are constrained to send out their female children hawking goods to eke a living for the families and in the course of which they fall victims of miscreants who take advantage of such exposure to sexually abuse them.
+Declining moral value, poor parenting and illicit consumption of hard drugs are other factors responsible for incidence of rape cases.
 Several rape cases have been committed by sexual offenders under the influence of illicit drug consumption.
 This underscores the interconnectivity between drugs and crime.
 In the recent time, there is an upsurge of rape cases of young girls by internet fraudsters otherwise called yahoo boys who are reportedly defiling young girls and use handkerchief to collect their semen which they use for money ritual purpose all in their desperation for quick wealth.

 One of the measures put in place in some jurisdictions, Nigeria inclusive, to combat the hike in rape cases is the creation of register of sexual offenders otherwise called black book wherein the names of convicted sexual offenders are listed and made accessible to members of the public.
 Generally, where a person is tried through a judicial process and convicted for a crime, his convict status is deemed to be a matter of public knowledge.
-The imperativeness of the register of sexual offenders and for the purposes of imposing certain legal restrictions on them to curtail the possibility of a reoffend of sexual offender register is to serve as deterrence to other like minds in the society as no sane and responsible citizen would fancy his name in the permanent criminal record of convicted sexual offenders.
+The imperativeness of the register of sexual offenders is therefore to create special and widespread awareness of the convict status of the sexual offenders and for the purposes of imposing certain legal restrictions on them to curtail the possibility of a reoffend of sexual offence against unsuspecting members of the public.
+Aside from the foregoing, creation of sexual offender register is to serve as deterrence to other like minds in the society as no sane and responsible citizen would fancy his name in the permanent criminal record of convicted sexual offenders.